addiscent/php-server-mon-sys/README.md

     * docker-compose up -d  # loads and starts, or restarts, _Docker_ containers
     * docker-compose stop   # suspends container Operation
+    * docker-compose logs   # shows a composite log generated by operating containers
     * docker-compose rm     # destroys loaded containers.  "stop" them first.
-    * docker-compose logs   # shows a composite log generated by operating containers

-The present working directory must be the _Php-Server-Mon-Sys_ home directory when entering these commands.
+The present working directory must be the _Php-Server-Mon-Sys_ Home directory when entering these commands.
 Using these commands while the PWD is any other directory will show errors and the command scripts will fail.

+Note that _docker-compose rm_ is seldom used, typically only when completely uninstalling _Php-Server-Mon-Sys_.

 See the _Docker_ web site for related documentation: